MaxiLMV/rag_task/README.md

 3. **Context Retrieval & Answering**
    When a question is asked:
-   - It’s embedded and compared against the vector DB.
+   - It is embedded and compared against the vector DB.
    - The most relevant chunks are selected.
    - A prompt is built and passed to a local **Ollama** LLM (In this case, `deepseek-r1:8b`).